zonestat - report active zone statistics

 The number of shares allocated to the zone.
 For the [total] row, this is the total number of shares allocated to all zones sharing the resource.
 If a zone is not configured to use shares, and is sharing a resource with other zones that are configured to use shares, this column contains no-fss for the zone.

 The fraction of the total shares allocated to the zone.
-For instance, if 2 zones share a processor set, each with 10 shares, then each zone has a %SHR of 50%.
+For instance, if 2 zones share a pset, each with 10 shares, then each zone has a %SHR of 50%.

-Of the share allocated to the zone, the fraction of resource 100%.
+Of the share allocated to the zone, the actual used resource as the fraction of resource 100%.
 Because shares are only enforced when there is resource contention, it is possible for a zone to have a %SHRU in excess of 100%.

-The number of bytes transmitted and received by datalinks or virtual links.
+The total number of bytes transmitted and received by datalinks or virtual links.

 The number of received bytes that consumes physical bandwidth.